In the marshes and mangrove forests of southern Asia, a mysterious wildcat prowls the tall grasses around streams and rivers.

 Omega-3 fatty acids are very sensitive to heat and light, so the processing of commercial foods typically renders them useless to your cat’s body.
 Even a homemade raw diet can run low in omega-3s.

-For an easy fix, try adding extra omega-3s to your cat’s diet.
-My favorite source of omega-3s for kitties is krill oil.
+To support healthy skin, try adding extra omega-3s to your cat’s diet.
+My favorite source of omega-3s for cats is Krill Oil.

 Why did I select these specific ingredients for my Organic Cat Wash?

-With my Organic Cat Wash , you won’t mind massaging these certified organic, nourishing ingredients deep down into her skin:
+With my Organic Cat Wash, you won’t mind massaging these organic, nourishing ingredients deep down into her skin: